tiagoprn/dot_files/nvim/README.md

 :PackerSync
 ```

-- To see the plugin output: `:messages`, to clear all messages: `:messages clear`
+- To see the plugins output: `:messages`, to clear all messages: `:messages clear`

 ## Other